MandeepSic19/TargetDataset/README.md

 ## Data Availability
 The .pcd file and reference scripts included here are sufficient to reproduce the workflow described in the manuscript.
-The full materials generated and analyzed during the study are not publicly available due to ongoing research, but may be provided upon reasonable request at the author’s discretion:
+The full material during the study are not publicly available due to ongoing research, but may be provided upon reasonable request at the author’s discretion:

 - **Request form:** [https://forms.gle/7GKQZj3UFonACS1w7](https://forms.gle/7GKQZj3UFonACS1w7)
--
 If approved, access may be provided privately or through a controlled link.

 ## Citation
 If this work, including the reference codes, `.pcd` file, or methodology is used or referenced, cite the following:

 **Repository (Reference Data and Code)**